Marionette: Opera

 In the 18th century, operas were specifically composed for marionettes.
-Mozart as a child had seen marionettes.
 Gluck, Haydn, de Falla and Respighi all composed adult operas for marionettes.
 Lewis Carroll composed marionette operas and plays for his siblings' entertainment.
 Today in Salzburg in Austria, the Salzburg Marionette Theatre continues the tradition of presenting full-length opera using marionettes in their own theatre.

 The Opera di Pupi, Sicilian puppet theatre, was relisted on the Representative List of the Intangible Cultural Heritage of Humanity in 2008.